microsoft/vision-explanation-methods/README.md

 # vision-explanation-methods

-Vision Explanation Methods is an open-source pacakge that implements D-RISE ([Detector Randomized Input Sampling for Explanation](https://arxiv.org/abs/2006.03204)) towards visual interpretations of object detection models.
+Vision Explanation Methods is an open-source package that implements D-RISE ([Detector Randomized Input Sampling for Explanation](https://arxiv.org/abs/2006.03204)) towards visual interpretations of object detection models.
 D-RISE is a black-boxed, or model-agnostic, explainability method which can produce saliency maps for any object detection or instance segmentation models provided these models are appropriately wrapped.
-In essence, D-RISE works by random masking the input images and isolating the parts that are most pertinent for the detection or segmentation of the object in question.
-In this implementation, we introduce a custom wrapper class for PyTorch FastRCNN models, and provide the option for the user to define their own wrapper class.
+In essence, D-RISE works by randomly masking the input images and isolating the parts that are most pertinent for the detection or segmentation of the object in question.

 ## Example outputs